stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 From the [implementation notes](https://idris2.readthedocs.io/en/latest/implementation/overview.html#auto-implicits) we learn that interfaces are translated to records and implementations to search hints, so we might try to create such a record value manually.
-However, there comes a new hurle.
+However, there comes a new hurdle.
 What's the name of `Eq`'s constructor?
 There are several ways to find out, but easiest is probably case expansion in interactive edting.
 The result comes as a surprise: